tessel/hardware/modules-overview.md

 ##### Notes

 *  Board also includes an ISP header pinout so that it could be used with cameras like the [Pixy](https://www.kickstarter.com/projects/254449872/pixy-cmucam5-a-fast-easy-to-use-vision-sensor).
-Populating the header would require removing the existing camera
+Populating the header would require removing the existing camera.
-*  Much of the documentation is in Chinese.
+*  Much of the documentation for the chip is in Chinese.
 We apologize.

 #### Climate